METEO 3 Lesson 5 Images

 Text description of the large hail image.

-The image shows a detailed view of a large piece of hail resting on a textured, purple surface.
+The image shows a detailed view of a large piece of hail resting on a textured, purple surface, likely a towel or blanket.
 The hailstone is irregularly shaped with a rugged, translucent surface featuring numerous bumps and indentations.
 Its size is comparable to a nearby U.S. quarter coin placed on the right side for scale.
 The coin reflects light, appearing shiny against the soft, matte texture of the background.

 Credit: National Weather Service